 How Hosting Works

-A Host Club is a North American Division Pathfinder Club that commits and is approved to provide food and tents for a group of international guests from Tuesday evening supper, August 13, 2019, through Sunday morning breakfast, August 18, 2019.
+A Host Club is a North American Division Pathfinder Club that commits and is approved to provide food and tents, at no cost, for a group of international guests from Tuesday evening supper, August 13, 2019, through Sunday morning breakfast, August 18, 2019.

-Hosts will supply tents and food at their campsite from Tuesday evening supper through Sunday morning breakfast.
+Hosts will supply tents and food, at no cost, at their campsite from Tuesday evening supper through Sunday morning breakfast.
 Hosted guests will camp with their host group, within the North American Division area, organized by conferences within unions.
 Once we have introduced you to your host via email, we encourage you to clarify expectations and prepare to help each other make the Camporee a life shaping experience for each member.

 International guests who choose not to be hosted will be responsible for all food and cooking supplies, as well as accommodation needs (Tent, RV/Trailer or Other Shelter).
 All international guests are responsible for their own travel arrangements and expenses before and after Camporee, as well as bedding and personal items for use at Camporee.